OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/20 September 2014.md

 ---

 ## Cosmic Structure & Densities

 - Reference to previous explanation comparing outcomes based on cosmic "**biorhythm**" states (e.g., Rockefeller vs. Gandhi).
+- A review of triple cycle rhythms on a cosmic scale was recommended in relation to karma.

 ---

 ## Earth Changes & Environmental Events